EgleKat/Film-club-discord-bot/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+### Discord webhook
+To enable posting scores to discord, you need to set the environment variable
+`DISCORD_WEBHOOK_URL__FILM_CLUB` to a valid discord webhook URL for the film club channel.

+You can access existing webhooks and generate new ones through the discord app, go to:
+`your discord server -> server settings -> integrations -> webhooks`
+Click on a `webhook -> copy webhook url` to copy it's URL

+To set the environment variable (env var) when running locally, you can run:
+`DISCORD_WEBHOOK_URL__FILM_CLUB="https://discord.com/api/webhooks/<rest of it>" npm run dev`
+If you're sick of that you could run:
+`export DISCORD_WEBHOOK_URL__FILM_CLUB="https://discord.com/api/webhooks/<rest of it>"`
+and then every time you run `npm run dev` in that terminal session, the env var will be set.

+If you're on Windows, you're on your own.
+Sorry.

 ## Building